 Keep those things in mind as we go through this session, and this is one of the reasons why I don’t hone in and promote this because you have to evolve.

 But for those of you starting that are interested in penny stocks, maybe you have a smaller account, it feels good or you think it’s an excellent way to get out of an inevitable slump or grow your account, you, by all means, can do it, so long as your personality matches trading penny stocks.

 It’s a faster type of trading

-It’s a little bit of a faster type of trading, because these stocks don’t move for weeks or months to the upside, some do, but very rarely do you see a penny stock heading for multiple years to the upside, from $1 to $50, most of the times they have quick bursts of energy to the upside, and then you’re getting out.
+It’s a little bit of a quicker type of trading, because these stocks don’t move for weeks or months to the upside, some do, but very rarely do you see a penny stock heading for multiple years to the upside, from $1 to $50, most of the times they have quick bursts of energy to the upside, and then you’re getting out.

-It’s more so like a day trading kind of concept or personality that you have to match with this.
-And then a shorter swing trading, it could be a couple of days on a hold.
+It’s more so like a day trading kind of concept or personality that you have to match this.
+And then a shorter swing trading, it could be a couple of days on hold.

 If it works for you, do it